andriiSad/instagram/README.md

 ## IDEAS

-- take care of snackbars and errors handling
+- take care of snackbars
 - add reels functionality with some API(maybe redditAPI)
 - overlays on Signup Screen